2020PB/police-brutality/reports/Kentucky.md

 Several police officers shoot from an overpass at cars stuck in traffic.
 This happened Saturday night around 10 or 11 at 1st and College, right under the I-65 overpass.
 Bystander reports at least one car window broken.
 Recorded by twitch streamer TCHCreigo

-tags: shoot, projectiles, property-destruction, bystander
+tags: shoot, projectile, property-destruction, bystander

 id: ky-louisville-5